mendezcode/master-workers-simulation/README.md

-Originally, `random:uniform/0` uses the process dictionary, which means that if the function is called multiple times on the same process, it will inherently create the same random number, hence the process approach implemented herein, which creates different numbers regardless from the process on they are requested.
+Originally, `random:uniform/0` uses the process dictionary, which means that if the function is called multiple times on the same process, it will inherently create the same random number, hence the process approach implemented herein, which creates different numbers regardless from the process on wich they are requested.